Back to journal

 What Pilates does not do

-Pilates does not provide enough mechanical load to stimulate bone growth or significant hypertrophy.
-The resistance from a reformer spring is considerably lower than the load from a barbell squat or a heavy deadlift.
-Research consistently shows that while Pilates improves functional fitness and movement control, resistance training is necessary for significant improvements in bone mineral density and lean muscle mass.
-A 2018 study in the Journal of Bone and Mineral Research confirmed this in postmenopausal women (Watson et al., JBMR, 2018).
-Bone density matters because osteoporosis affects 1 in 3 women and 1 in 5 men over 50 in the UK.
-Muscle mass matters because sarcopenia (age-related muscle loss) is one of the strongest predictors of disability and loss of independence.
+Pilates does not deliver enough mechanical load to drive bone growth or significant muscle gain.
+The resistance from a reformer spring is far lower than the load of a weighted squat or a deadlift.
+The research is consistent here: Pilates improves functional fitness and movement quality, but resistance training is what meaningfully shifts bone mineral density and lean muscle mass.
+A 2018 study in the Journal of Bone and Mineral Research confirmed this in postmenopausal women (Watson et al., 2018).
+This matters because osteoporosis affects 1 in 2 women and 1 in 5 men over 50 in the UK, and age-related muscle loss is one of the strongest predictors of losing your independence later in life.

 What strength training does well

-Strength training is the most evidence-backed intervention for maintaining muscle mass, bone density, and functional capacity after 55.
-A 2018 study in the Journal of Bone and Mineral Research found that high-intensity resistance training twice per week significantly improved bone density at the lumbar spine and femoral neck in postmenopausal women (Watson et al., JBMR, 2018).
-A 2009 Cochrane review of 121 trials confirmed that progressive resistance training improves strength, physical function, and the ability to perform daily activities in older adults (Liu and Latham, Cochrane Database, 2009).
+Strength training is the most evidence-backed way to hold on to muscle mass, bone density, and everyday physical capacity as you age.
+That same 2018 study found that high-intensity resistance training twice a week significantly improved bone density at the lumbar spine and femoral neck in postmenopausal women (Watson et al., 2018).
+A 2009 Cochrane review of 121 trials confirmed that progressive resistance training improves strength, physical function, and the ability to perform daily activities in older adults (Liu and Latham, 2009).

 What strength training does not do

-Strength training alone does not address mobility restrictions, movement quality, or deep core stability.
-If you load a body that moves poorly, you reinforce poor patterns and increase injury risk.
-Many adults over 55 who strength train without mobility work end up stiff, tight, and eventually injured.
-The strength is there, but the control is not.
+Strength training alone does not fix mobility restrictions, movement quality, or deep core control.
+Load a body that moves badly and you reinforce poor patterns and raise injury risk.
+Plenty of people who lift without any mobility work end up stiff, tight, and eventually hurt.
+The strength is there; the control to use it safely is not.

 What you can do today

-If you only do Pilates, add one simple test: can you stand up from the floor without using your hands?
-Can you carry two heavy bags up a flight of stairs?
-If these are difficult, your body needs more load than Pilates provides.
-If you only strength train, try standing on one leg with your eyes closed.
-If you cannot hold it for 15 seconds, your balance and proprioception need attention.
-That is where Pilates helps. --- References: Bueno de Souza RO, et al. Pilates for elderly: a systematic review.
-Journal of Bodywork and Movement Therapies.
-2019.
-Watson SL, et al. High-intensity resistance and impact training improves bone mineral density.
-Journal of Bone and Mineral Research.
-2018.
-Liu CJ, Latham NK.
-Progressive resistance strength training for improving physical function in older adults.
-Cochrane Database.
-2009.
+If you only do Pilates, try a quick test: can you stand up from the floor without using your hands?
+Can you carry two heavy bags up a flight of stairs without stopping?
+If those are hard, your body needs more load than Pilates provides.
+If you only lift, stand on one leg with your eyes closed.
+If you cannot hold it for fifteen seconds, your balance and body awareness need work, and that is where Pilates earns its place.
+If you are not sure where you sit, a free assessment, online or in your home in London, will give you an honest read on the ratio that suits you now.

 Ready to stop guessing?